 The Kohistani tribes are located in the narrow valleys formed by the tributaries of the Indus, where irrigation is possible.
 Since the Indus River flows through a steep rocky gorge, it is useless for irrigation.
 The people are primarily farmers and shepherds.
 They plant grain on terraced fields and use oxen for plowing.
 There is very little rain, so the crops are irrigated by water channels known as kuhls, which require constant and skillful management.

-In the areas that are irrigated by the kuhls, the Kohistani raise barley, wheat, maize, millet, and rice, supplemented by potatoes and a variety of other vegetables.
+In irrigated areas, the Kohistani raise barley, wheat, maize, millet, and rice, supplemented by potatoes and a variety of other vegetables.
 Since they can only grow one annual crop, the people rely on the "transhumant" herding of their dairy goats and cattle.
 This means that they transfer their livestock from one grazing ground to another with the changing of seasons.
-During the summer months, they leave their permanent villages and drive the cattle, goats, and sheep to alpine pastures.
+During the summer months, they leave their permanent villages and drive the cattle, goats and sheep to alpine pastures.

-The surrounding mountain ranges and the Afghanistan border tend to isolate the Kohistani.
+The surrounding mountain ranges tend to isolate the Garwi Kohistani.
 Most of their settlements exist as small independent communities, located at altitudes between 1,000 and 4,500 meters.
 Families usually have houses in four or five different locations at the higher altitudes.
 Only in the winter do they live together in their compact villages, which lie along the rivers.